 View our How-to-Videos on the Bosch YouTube Channel to learn how to clean your dishwasher filter, how to clean stainless steel, and how to add softening salt.

-Stainless steel conditioning cloths can be purchased in the Bosch Accessories & Parts Store (part number 00311134).
+The Bosch stainless steel conditioner is available for purchase in the Bosch Accessories & Parts Store (part number 00576696).

 Add softening salt regularly (applies only to models with this functionality).
 Softening salt can be purchased in the Bosch Accessories & Parts Store (part number 00469559).